claranet/cloud-deploy-docs/source/rst/run.rst

 You can check the cloud-init log in ``/var/log/cloud-init-output.log``.

 If your instance cannot connect to the S3 bucket, you will see in this log some errors when cloud-init tries to download and run the Cloud Deploy bootstrap script (called ``stage2``).

+.. warning:: Regarding internet connectivity issues, please check where is located your instance.
+It must be in a Subnet routed via an Internet Gateway (AKA "public subnet") or routed via a NAT Gateway (AKA "private subnet").

 Here is an example of a log with a correct early bootstrap execution: